Imagen 4 vs Gemini 2.5 Flash Image vs GPT Image: Pick by Use Case

 Recommended for step diagrams

-Verdict: step diagrams / numbered infographics with text → GPT Image 2 first, Gemini as backup.
+Verdict: step diagrams / numbered infographics with text → GPT Image 2 as primary, Gemini as backup.

 Per-axis scoring